garylirocks/quickrefs/microsoft-entra-id.markdown

 Scenarios:

-- Use HCM to manage employee lifecycle, the user's provile synced to AAD automatically
+- Use HCM to manage employee lifecycle, the user's provile synced to Entra automatically
 - Provision users and groups in another application